aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/abstractcalculationengine/_index.md

 ```

 Calculates one function with given data.

+**Remarks**

 User should set the calculated value for given data for all functions(including excel native functions) that he wants to calculate by himself in this implementation.

 **Parameters:**
 | Parameter | Type | Description |